Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 3. You want to take credit, your boss wants to take it for himself -or the team-

-The ideal team for your boss is a team of faceless and anonymous individuals whose good work all fall under his name.
+The ideal team for a calculative boss is a team of faceless and anonymous individuals whose good work all fall under his name.

 And the opposite is true when the team makes some major mistakes: then he wants to be able to point finger at someone and assign the blame.